 “I collect as many as I can for storage, in addition to the ones we grow,” Garman says.
 “With proper storage in a root cellar, pumpkins will last for months.
 Otherwise, you can cook and puree the pumpkin flesh and store it in the freezer.”

 It’s easy to grow all of the Cucurbitaceae plants, and they are quite prolific.
 But these plants can take up a lot of garden space, so plan accordingly.

 They are very frost sensitive and should not be sown outdoors until after the last spring frost.
 They thrive in warm, nutrient-rich soil.
 The warmer the soil, the faster they germinate, with the optimal temperature being between 75 and 95 degrees Fahrenheit.

 One popular way to grow them is to sow them in small hills consisting of thoroughly mixed loamy soil and composted manure.
 Space hills 4 to 6 feet apart and plant with four or five seeds at a depth of 1 to 3 inches.

 Once the seeds have sprouted, thin each hill to the strongest two or three plants.
 For optimal growth, the plants then need lots of heat, light and water.

 Summer squash, cucumbers and melons produce edible fruit 50 to 85 days after planting depending on the variety.
 They don’t store well so are best used when they ripen.
 Winter squash and pumpkins take between 80 and 105 days to mature.
 They make great candidates for long-term storage.

-It’s easy to feed the gourd family fruits to your chickens throughout the year, but autumn is great because they are easily obtainable and the protein in the seeds is also highly beneficial for birds that are molting and growing new feathers during this season.
+It’s easy to feed the gourd family fruits to your chickens throughout the year.
+But autumn is great because they are easily obtainable.
+Also, protein in the seeds is also highly beneficial for birds that are molting and growing new feathers during this season.